 This is the story of a remarkable woman, who grew up during Uganda’s civil war, survived the atrocities of the Lord’s Resistance Army, and later made it her mission to counter human trafficking, training law enforcement, and rehabilitating victims of war in Uganda:

 My birth was rather miraculous.
-My parents lived in a rural village in Pallisa district in Uganda and my father had to risk riding a bicycle at night, through a forest, inhabited by wild animals while my mother (in labor pains) held a lit lamp on her laps so my father could navigate the narrow path to rush her to hospital.
-Several times they had to stop when my mum’s labor pains intensified – it was a miracle they made it to a local hospital alive.
+My parents lived in a rural village in Pallisa district in Uganda.
+Then one night, my father had to risk riding a bicycle through a forest, inhabited by wild animals while my mother (in labor pains) held a lit lamp on her laps so my father could navigate the narrow path to rush her to hospital.
+Several times they had to stop when my mum’s labor pains got worse – it was a miracle they made it to a local hospital alive.

-This is something I witnessed one evening when my aunt’s husband arrived to my grandfather’s home with armed guards and announced that he was no longer interested in being married to my aunt, with whom he had 9 children and several grandchildren.
+This is something I witnessed one evening when my aunt’s husband arrived to my grandfather’s home with armed guards.
+He was no longer interested in being married to my aunt, with whom he had 9 children and several grandchildren.
 He drove away more of my grandfather’s cattle than the amount he paid as bride price, claiming the cattle must have multiplied since he married my aunt several years ago.
 Because of this practice, it was very common for women to endure domestic violence, especially if their parents could no longer pay back the dowry in case the marriage failed.

 As a family, we have survived 3 wars, the 1985 coup that toppled President Apollo Milton Obote, where our home was a front line, with a machine gun stationed at our gate, then in 1986, the National Resistance Army came to the city and we had to flee our home and retreat to the village, only to encounter the rebel group the Lord’s Resistance Army (LRA).
-We girls were specifically targeted by the LRA because we were virgins and we kept fleeing through bushes including living in an internally displaced camp at a catholic mission.
+The LRA specifically targeted us girls because we were virgins; we kept fleeing through bushes including living in an internally displaced camp at a catholic mission.

-My interest in countering human trafficking is rooted in my childhood experiences fleeing and surviving the LRA.
-After completing my undergraduate degree from Makerere University in 1995, the only Ugandan University by then, I joined the immigration service, where while working at the border.
+My interest in countering human trafficking comes from my childhood experiences of fleeing and surviving the LRA.
+After completing my undergraduate degree from Makerere University in 1995, the only Ugandan University then, I joined the immigration service.

 In 2010, I successfully competed for the prestigious Hubert H. Humphrey Fellowship, specializing in Human Trafficking Policy and Prevention, with the University of Minnesota, as my host University.
 During my fellowship year, I decided to apply and make a commitment of action at the Clinton Global Initiative University (CGI U) to counter human trafficking, build a rehabilitation center for survivors of human trafficking, train law enforcement and create awareness about human trafficking.